metasequence/Bitwig-Device-Panels/README.md

 Arturia DX7 V (Basic)
 Softube Weiss Compressor Limiter (Ganged Only)
-Output Portal (FX2 section incomplete) some of the Voxengo plugs don't have a lot to automate.
+Output Portal (FX2 section incomplete)
+Some of the Voxengo plugs don't have a lot to automate.

 I tried to include only my original panels in this repo at this time.
 My apologies if I inadvertently included any others I downloaded/modified.

-There are a couple in here that were previously published by others that I had to remade either because I had to due to VST IDs or personal preference.